Mega-Fi/megafi-docs/landing/docs/dex/providing-liquidity.md

 Every swap through your Tick generates fees:

 ```
-Swap: 1 ETH for 2000 USDC
+Swap: 1 ETH for 2000 USDm
 Trading fee: 0.3% = $6
 Your zone contains: 10% of active liquidity
 Your fee: $0.60